kharchenkolab/conos/vignettes/walkthrough.md

 ![](walkthrough_files/figure-gfm/unnamed-chunk-54-1.png)<!-- -->

-We can also check the entropy:
+We can also check the entropy, as described above:

 ``` r
 con$findCommunities()